samyipsh/site/README.md

 ### Folder Structure

 Each folder in the site contains a markdown file for each section.
-For areas like Awards, Education, Experience, Interests, Publications and Skills you can add multiple files.
-You just need to use the same YAML structure as the dummy sections.
+Folders of Awards, Education, Experience, Interests, Publications and Skills can contain multiple files.
+Use the same YAML structure as the dummy sections.

 The Profile section just has a single page.
 With the profiles listed you can remove or add them from the YAML front end, but you will also need to add/remove them from the index.html